Mean fields and fluctuations in compressible magnetohydrodynamic flows: The smoothing scale and Fourier spectra

 As discussed in Sections~\ref{sect:magnetic_field_ps}, \ref{sect:density_ps} and \ref{sect:velocity_ps}, none of the Fourier spectra of $\vect{B}$, $\rho$ and $\vect{u}$, have a local minimum.
 Nonetheless, each variable has distinct, well separated length scales for the mean and fluctuating fields.
-The optimal smoothing scale $\ell$ for each variable is obtained in Section~\ref{sect:magnetic_field_ps} from the requirements that: (i)~the major maxima in the Fourier spectra of the mean field and fluctuations in each variable occur on different sides, along the wave-number axis, of the wave-number where they intersect; and (ii)~that the ratio of the integral scales of the mean fields and the fluctuations is (approximately) maximized.
+The optimal smoothing scale $\ell$ for each variable is obtained under the requirements that: (i)~the major maxima in the Fourier spectra of the mean fields and fluctuations in each variable occur on different sides, along the wavenumber axis, of the wavenumber where they intersect; and (ii)~that the ratio of the integral scales of the mean fields and the fluctuations is (approximately) maximized.